 First National has 101 branches in seven states.
 Please excuse the poor image quality of the graphic I borrowed from the company’s annual report I received last week.

-Some banks focus on residential mortgages, others on commercial real estate, others on agricultural or development loans.
+According to Northpoint mortgage lenders, some banks focus on residential mortgages, others on commercial real estate, others on agricultural or development loans.
 First National of Nebraska has carved out a very profitable niche in credit card lending.
 Thousands of different businesses and non-profits offer their own branded credit cards to customers and members.
 First National is the entity actually making these revolving unsecured consumer loans.
 First National counts Best Western and Ducks Unlimited among its customers, and has a nearly $6 billion portfolio of credit card loans.
 Credit card loans are riskier than other types of lending, but the bank has large reserves against expected loan losses and has proven itself a responsible lender in the sector.
 Credit card loans make up 43% of First National’s loan book.
 Commercial loans, real estate and otherwise, make up 29%.
 Agricultural loans are 11%, residential real estate 10%, and “other” 7%.

 First National has a long history of steady if not spectacular growth.
 Since 1997, the bank’s balance sheet expanded at an annual rate of 4.3%.
 Loans grew at the same pace, while deposits expanded at 4.7% annually.
 Profits grew at a 5.4% rate.
 Profit growth on a per share basis has been higher recently, growing at 8% since 2012.